Origami Blanket21.Jun.19 / Kirsten Ballering

 - ss: slip stitch

-- *….; repeat from * x more times.
-Work the instruction after *, then repeat that section a further number of times.
+- *….; rep from * once/twice/3x Crochet the instructions after * and then repeat that section a further number of times as indicated.

 Changing colours – the special way